-This Lunchtime Talk is part of the Festival of Nature, Toby Smith from Climate Outreach will explore how inclusive imagery of the natural environment is key to building a diverse climate movement.
+In this Lunchtime Talk, Toby Smith from Climate Outreach will explore how inclusive imagery of the natural environment is key to building a diverse climate movement.

-Climate Visuals, a programme of Climate Outreach, use an evidence-based approach to design and catalyse a more compelling and diverse visual language for climate change, you can find out more about the project here.
+Climate Visuals, a programme of Climate Outreach, use an evidence-based approach to design and catalyse a more compelling and diverse visual language for climate change.

-The Lunchtime talks take place in the Pervasive Media Studio Event Space.
-To access the Studio, please go to the Main Watershed Box Office entrance and go upstairs to the Café Bar.
-Walk across the cafe bar, turn right and walk towards the double doors.
-Go through into the corridor and walk all the way down until you reach the Studio.
+The Lunchtime Talks take place in the Pervasive Media Studio, which is in the Watershed building.
+The Studio is just beyond the Café & Bar, turn right and then go down the corridor to your left (where the toilets are).
+The double doors here will be open, go all the way down until you reach the Studio.
 A member of staff will sign you in, and check your ticket, if you have booked.